sarfogate/acad_web/content/publication/esf_inter_hiv_23/index.md

 ---
-title: "Network Harmonization of Spatial IntervalValued Data."
+title: "An intervention to increase cervical cancer screening among women living with HIV: A mixed methods study."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Matthew Asare
+- Dorcas Obiri-Yeboah
+- Nancy Innocentia Ebu Enyan
+- Gloria Nuer-Allornuvor
 - admin
-- Joon Song
+- Sebastian Ken-Amoah
+- Patrick Kafui Akakpo g

 draft: false